 Well, you see, an updated firmware will give the processor some breathing room.
 Since the operations will be smoother, the heart of your device will not be “overworked”, thus helping maintain a cooler gadget.

-Now, you may be wondering, how should I prevent my action cam from overheating?
-The answer is quite obvious.
+So, why does my GoPro get so hot and how should I prevent it from overheating?
+The answer is quite simple.
 Find out the reason why your gear is in that state, and from there, find the best solution.

 Here are some tips on how you can prevent, or apply some effective GoPro overheating fixes: